Sunilrath101/travilla/README.md

 # Travilla

-> Tripvillas is one of Asia's largest Holiday Home Rental Companies

-The TripVillas website has been cloned by myself and my team of 4 members as project of our construct week at **Masai School** over 5 days.
+> Tripvillas is one of Asia's largest Holiday Home Rental Companies The TripVillas website has been cloned by myself and my team of 4 members as project of our construct week at Masai School over 5 days.

-# Technology
+# Tech-Stacks

 - **Front-end:** HTML, CSS, JavaScript,ReactJs, Redux, ChakraUi, React-router-dom ,React-Redux.
 - **Version control:** Git and GitHub.